 Two weeks ago, it looked as though the City Council had finally agreed on boundaries for new voting wards.

-Redistricting the city’s voting wards comes on the heels of 2010 U.S. census data showing the population in Sparks grew to 91,057 from about 77,000 over the last decade.
+Redistricting the city’s voting wards comes on the heels of 2010 U.S. Census data showing the population in Sparks grew to 91,057 from about 77,000 over the last decade.

-The city’s municipal code requires that no single ward have a population that exceeds any other by more than 5 percent.
+Municipal code requires that no single ward have a population that exceeds any other by more than 5 percent.

 But the census reports that population growth since 2003 – the last time the voting wards were redrawn – has upended this balance and triggered the necessary adjustments.